RaquelJesus/Venturing/README.md

 				</div>
 				<div data-id="9becf20" class="elementor-element elementor-element-9becf20 elementor-widget elementor-widget-heading" data-element_type="heading.default">
 				<div class="elementor-widget-container">
-			<h3 class="elementor-heading-title elementor-size-default">CORE at our best is a group of thoughtful individuals who are driven by curiosity and a relentless desire to work together to make our community a better place.
+			<h3 class="elementor-heading-title elementor-size-default">VENTURING at our best is a group of thoughtful individuals who are driven by curiosity and a relentless desire to work together to make our community a better place.
 We see the world as a place of opportunity, and we're always looking to solve problems, take on challenges, and create value.<br><br>We're started companies, interned at some of the world's most exciting startups (both big and small) and each made entrepreneurship a cornerstone of our Columbia experience, but we know we've still got a lot to do.
 If you find promise and meaning in entrepreneurship, we'd love to hear from you</h3>		</div>
 				</div>
 						</div>
 			</div>